The world's first AF anamorphic lens | Shop now >

 A beginner-friendly guide to photographing the Northern Lights.
-Read this article to learn how to get night photography tips, the best equipment, and proven settings for outstanding aurora borealis shots.
+Read this article to learn night photography tips, the best equipment, and proven settings for outstanding aurora shots.

 Understanding Night Photography and the Northern Lights

-The Aurora Borealis, also called the Northern Lights, is on the wish list of most travelers worldwide – and for good reason: the dancing polar lights over these breathtaking winter landscapes are simply beautiful.
-Something most of us do not get to see in other parts of the world.
+The Aurora Borealis, also known as the Northern Lights, is on the wish list of most travelers worldwide—and for good reason: the dancing auroras over these breathtaking winter landscapes are simply beautiful.
+Something most of us don’t get to see in other parts of the world.

-This phenomenon occurs in higher latitudes, where the Earth’s magnetic field and atmosphere interact with the charged particles from the sun, creating a shimmering effect in the sky.
+This phenomenon occurs at higher latitudes where Earth’s magnetic field and atmosphere interact with charged particles from the sun, creating a shimmering effect in the sky.
 This phenomenon creates a photogenic sight in the sky.
-Therefore, thousands of people come every year to experience it.
-The search query “photographing Northern Lights” is thus frequently sought on the internet.
+That’s why thousands of people come every year to experience it.
+The search query “photographing Northern Lights” is therefore frequently sought online.

-If you are planning your first aurora photo shoot, you should plan your trip and luggage strategically to get high-quality images.
+If you’re planning your first aurora photoshoot, you should strategically plan your trip and luggage to capture high-quality images.
 Let’s get ready for the Northern Lights.

 Essential Equipment for Aurora Photography